netobserv/documents/cncf/CNCF project - GTR.md

 As mentioned before, NetObserv has dependencies on Loki and Prometheus.
 NetObserv does not install any of them, they must be installed separately (except for Loki when configured in "demo" mode).
 The provided helm chart includes those dependencies as optional, to simplify the installation, but they remain unmanaged.
 It is not required to use Loki though, it can be disabled in configuration, in which case NetObserv relies solely on Prometheus metrics, but losing precision in the process (data in Prometheus is more aggregated).

 Optionally, Kafka can be used at a pre-ingestion stage for a production-grade, high-availability deployment (e.g, using Strimzi).

+Optionally, the eBPF agents can integrate with [bpfman](https://bpfman.io/).
+By doing so, the highly privileged operations, such as loading bpf programs in the kernel, are delegated to bpfman.
+It allows to run the eBPF agent unprivileged.

 Finally, several services require TLS certificates, which are generally provided by cert-manager or OpenShift Service Certificates.